sriveravi/GVSToolbox/README.md

 ===

 This MATLAB toolbox is meant to identify the relevant variables of the eye gaze.
+Those variables best distinguish two experiment groups or conditions.
 Copyright 2012, Samuel Rivera, Catherine Best, Hyungwook Yim, Aleix M. Martinez, Vladimir Sloutsky, and Dirk B. Walther at The Ohio State University.

 This work was presented at CogSci 2012 in Japan.
 Please cite: